pete001/eos-mainnet/README.md

 - To upgrade EOS, update the `version` var in `group_vars/mainnet.yml`

-- Ensure that NTP is installed (for those usingg AWS EC2 this is a link to set time https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/set-time.html)
+- Ensure that NTP is installed (for those using AWS EC2 this is a link to set time https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/set-time.html)

 ## SSH